|Lat/Lon:||42.10990°N / 123.3112°W|

 See the O'brien route description for more information on the route

 Grayback Mtn isn't named for the color of the peak or the surrounding area.
-It seem that at one time the early miners of this area had a name for the pest that plaqued them after a long time away from the value of a good hot shower and scrubbing: Lice.
+It seems that at one time the early miners of this area had a name for the pest that plagued them after a long time away from the value of a good hot shower and scrubbing: Lice.
 Yup, Grayback refers to them nasty critters.

 An interesting source for those interested in birds of the area might be interesting in checking this source.

 Another helpful resource for anyone who'd like to know more about what's available in the hiking trail arena should go here.

 Flowers: Lots of great stuff in this neck of the Oregon woods.
 The Rhody pic posted is from an area further west but keep your eyes posted for the different kinds that abound here.

 Critters.
 Nope, didn't see any Grizzlies or Sasquatch but we were looking for them just in case.
 Did see some pesky squirrels and heard some marmots.